zanuka/leaderport-core-ui/README.md

 - **Community-Driven**: Features and improvements guided by real-world needs.
 - **Integration Ready**: Easily adaptable for various game types and platforms.

+## Roadmap

+### Initial Prototype Features
+We will focus on the following features for Phase 1 prototype
+- Real-time updates using WebSockets
+- Efficient data management with Valkey
+- Responsive Vue 3 frontend with TypeScript
+- Scalable Go backend using Huma
+- Easy deployment on AWS infrastructure

+### Release Milestones
+  1. Launch the npm package with core features.
+  2. Develop a hosted version for enterprises (e.g., leaderboard-as-a-service).
+  3. Expand into additional SDKs (Ruby, Flutter, Lua) based on developer interest.

+### Future Features
+ Integrate with **blockchain** or NFT-based systems for gamified economies or decentralized scoring systems.

 ## Author